unosquare/passcore/README.md

   1. Click: "World Wide Web Services"
   1. Click: "Application Development Features"
   1. Check the features.
+- If you / your user's current password never seems to be accepted for reset; the affected person may need to use a domain-connected PC to login and reset their password on it first.
+Updated group policy settings could be blocking user changes, until a local login is completed.

 ### LDAP Support (under review)